fybrik/fybrik/website/content/docs/overview/modules/index.md

 A module may be used in one or more of these flows, as is indicated in the module's yaml file.

 # Credential management
-Modules that access or write data need to receive from the control plane either the credentials to the data stores  or a link to where those credentials reside.
-Modules thus can indicate which approach they will use:
+Modules that access or write data need credentials in order to access the data store.
+Rather than pass them between components, the control plane stores the credentials in an internal credential management system and passes to the module a link to the credentials.
+The module must call the control plane's internal credential management interface, known as the Secret Provider, using the following API.
-* secret-provider - module calls the Mesh for Data secret provider to obtain the credentials.
-TODO: Add link to API
-* automatic - credentials are injected by data-mesh, meaning that the credential values are sent as parameters to the module when the module is called.

-TODO: It appears that the code currently assumes all modules call the secret provider directly
+TODO: Link to API.

 # Control Plane Choice of Modules
-A user workload description (M4DApplicaton) includes a list of the data sets required, the technologies that will be used to read them, and information about the location and reason for the use of the data.
+A user workload description `M4DApplicaton` includes a list of the data sets required, the technologies that will be used to read them, and information about the location and reason for the use of the data.
 This information together with input from data and enterprise policies, determine which modules are chosen by the control plane.
 Currently the logic for choosing the modules for the data plane is as follows:

 (1) If the user is requesting to read data, find all the read flow related modules